Alfresco/docs-alfresco/insight-engine/latest/config/transactional/index.md

 Transactional Metadata Query and the Solr index queries are intended to support different use cases.
 They differ in queries and options that they support and in the results they generate with respect to collation and scoring.

 ## Transactional metadata queries supported by database
----

 Use this information to understand the queries supported by the database.

 The Alfresco Full Text Search (FTS) query text can be used standalone or it can be embedded in CMIS-SQL using the `contains()` predicate function.
 The CMIS specification supports a subset of Alfresco FTS.
-For more information on search syntax, see [Alfresco Full Text Search Reference](searchsyntax-intro.md).
+For more information on search syntax, see [Alfresco Full Text Search Reference]({% link insight-engine/latest/using/sql/.syntax.md %}).

 **CMIS QL**